Principal Investigator

 CARA SPENCER, BS.
 UC San Diego.
 Currently a graduate student at University of Colorado – Boulder.

 AMI MANGE, BS.
 Johns Hopkins University.
-Currently a medical student at Yale School of Medicine.
+Currently a medical student at the Yale School of Medicine.

 KAN YAOVATSAKUL, BS.
 Johns Hopkins University.
-Currently at University of Pennsylvania Medical Center.
+Currently at the University of Pennsylvania Medical Center.

 Collaborators